yash-sharma1/docs-site/docs/blockchain.md

 ### Account and Address
 For normal users, all the keys and addresses can be generated via Binance [Web Wallet](wallet.binance.org).

+This default wallet would use a similar way to generate keys as Bitcoin, i.e. use 256 bits entropy to generate a 24-word mnemonic based on [BIP39](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki), and then use the mnemonic as both password and sale to generate a seed; finally use the seed to generate a master key, and derive the private key using BIP44 with HD prefix as `"44'/714'/"`.

 #### Keys
-Binance Chain uses the same elliptic curve cryptography as the current [Bitcoin implementation](https://github.com/btcsuite/btcd/tree/master/btcec), i.e. secp256k1.
+Binance Chain uses the same elliptic curve cryptography as the current [Bitcoin implementation](https://github.com/btcsuite/btcd/tree/master/btcec), i.e. `secp256k1`.
 Its private key is 32 bytes while public key is 33 bytes.

 #### Address

-`Address = RIPEMD160(SHA256(public key))`
+Essentially addresses on Binance Chain are 20 bytes and calculated via formula: `Address = RIPEMD160(SHA256(public key))`

 The address is presented via [bech32](https://github.com/bitcoin/bips/blob/master/bip-0173.mediawiki) format with a checksum and human-read prefix.
 For Binance Chain address, the prefix is `bnb` for production network, and `tbnb` for testnet.